MSc Degree Programme:

 The BRE Centre for Fire Safety Engineering is the largest structures and fire research group in the world and is unique in its offering of a holistic teaching programme.
 It is an ideal place to learn and equip yourself with leading research, skills and knowledge to address the world's growing demand for skilled professionals in structural fire safety engineering.
 The key focus of this course is on learning the knowledge and skills of fire safety engineering for structures, enabling innovative designs to be realised with the same level of safety as those using traditional design techniques.
 Rather than dealing with fire safety once the design is completed, it becomes an integral part of the process.
 Our graduates are leaders in applying new methods in pioneering performance based design.

 The MSc programme in delivered over a total duration of 12 months, full-time only, with predominantly taught material in the first two semesters followed by a research project leading to a Masters thesis.The taught courses in semester 1 (Sep - Dec) start with fundamental material on fire science and structural behaviour, which are followed by more applied and advanced courses in semester 2 (Jan-May), including experimental work our fire laboratory and a experience of fire safety engineering design, using real-life case studies with students working in groups to present their own proposals to reviewers representing clients, architecture, regulatory authorities and the fire service.
-The use of modelling methods is interwoven, includes finite element methods and implementations and other fire models, with an emphasis on an appreciation of the appropriate use, the limitations and validity of different models, rather than training in the operation of the software.
+The use of modelling methods is interwoven and includes finite element methods and implementations and other fire models, with an emphasis on an appreciation of the appropriate use, the limitations and validity of different models, rather than training in the operation of the software.

 Dissertation related work runs in parallel with the teaching throughout the year.
 Research topics are selected at the start of the year and a review project worth 10 credits is completed in semester 1.
 In semester 2 a pre-dissertation project explores the chosen research topic in more detail in order to define the research questions for the main dissertation phase of the work running in the summer months after the semester 2 exams in May.
 These components account for the remaining 20 and 60 credits of the dissertation related components, respectively.